Eyelid Surgery Washington DC

 - Authored multiple peer-reviewed manuscripts on facial rejuvenation

-- Face Q pioneer and expert on outcomes studies in patient satisfaction in facial aesthetic surgery including eyelift (one of several practices in the United States selected to participate in this study funded by the Plastic Surgery Foundation).
+- Face Q pioneer and expert on outcomes studies in patient satisfaction in facial aesthetic surgery including eyelifts (one of several practices in the United States selected to participate in this study funded by the Plastic Surgery Foundation).

 - Training in plastic surgery, maxillofacial surgery, and craniofacial surgery provide him the tools to perform a complete assessment of each patient’s facial structure.
 He is trained in all modalities of addressing your problems, so he is not limited in the solutions he can provide to address your concerns.